Geraldo Perdomo Player Props: Diamondbacks vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.65 team ERA that ranks third among all MLB pitching staffs.
+- The Rays' 3.63 team ERA ranks third across all league pitching staffs.

-- The Rays rank 11th in baseball in home runs allowed (85 total, one per game).
+- Rays pitchers combine to allow the 10th-fewest home runs in baseball (85 total, one per game).

-- Eflin tries for his 10th win when he gets the start for the Rays, his 15th of the season.
-He is 9-3 with a 3.35 ERA and 84 strikeouts in 83 1/3 innings pitched.
+- Chirinos (3-3) takes the mound for the Rays in his fifth start of the season.
+He's put together a 3.91 ERA in 48 1/3 innings pitched, with 23 strikeouts.

-- His last time out came on Friday against the Kansas City Royals, when the righty threw six innings, surrendering three earned runs while giving up seven hits.
+- In his most recent appearance on Saturday against the Kansas City Royals, the righty tossed 5 1/3 innings, allowing eight earned runs while surrendering nine hits.

+- In 11 games this season, the 29-year-old has amassed a 3.91 ERA and 4.3 strikeouts per nine innings, while allowing a batting average of .222 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.